dlsrbgg33/Video-3DGS/README.md

 - Video editing: [LOVEU-TGVE-2023](https://github.com/showlab/loveu-tgve-2023?tab=readme-ov-file) dataset (480x480)

 There are two options for pre-processing the datasets.
-1. You can download the datasets with above link for original dataset and run MC-COLMAP (Code for MC-COLMAP will be updated later)
+1. You can download the datasets with above link for original dataset and run MC-COLMAP.
 2. You directly download MC-COLMAP processed dataset from [here](https://drive.google.com/drive/folders/1uYmLWUn5veBlUES88-9NKgNibiHxhe_F)

 We organize the datasets as follows: